 Foreign currency exchange for moving to New Zealand

-If you move to New Zealand from the UK on a permanent basis, you’ll most likely need to transfer money between your New Zealand and UK bank accounts on more than a few occasions.
+If moving to New Zealand from the UK on a permanent basis, you’ll most likely need to transfer money between your New Zealand and UK bank accounts on more than a few occasions.

 That’s why, as a team of foreign currency exchange specialists, we are dedicated to saving you time and money on every overseas payment you make.
 We offer low transfer fees and competitive exchange rates when you exchange GBP to NZD.